lit/lit.dev/packages/lit-dev-content/site/docs/frameworks/react.md

 $ npm install @lit-labs/react
 ```

-## `createComponent`
+## createComponent

-While React can render Web Components, it [cannot](https://custom-elements-everywhere.com/libraries/react/results/results.html)
-easily pass React props to custom element properties or event listeners.
+While React can render web components, you can't easily pass React props to custom element properties or add event listeners to custom elements.
+(For more information on the limitations of React's web component integration, see [Custom Elements Everywhere](https://custom-elements-everywhere.com/libraries/react/results/results.html).)

-This package provides a utility wrapper `createComponent` which makes a
+This package provides a `createComponent()` function, which makes a
 React component wrapper for a custom element class.
 The wrapper correctly
 passes React `props` to properties accepted by the custom element and listens
 for events dispatched by the custom element.